diyaschool/dal_assessments/README.md

 # DAL Assessments
-stop reading, this, just work on the project bruh
+stop reading this, just work on the project bruh